rohitbhardwaj/algorithms/README.md

 **Status:** Live Event
 **Time Remaining:** 5h 45m

 Embark on a transformative journey with our **Coding Interview Bootcamp** designed to equip you with the skills and confidence needed to excel in coding interviews.
-Published by **O'Reilly Media, Inc.**, this bootcamp leverages a proven **7-step framework** to systematically approach, solve, and optimize algorithmic problems.
+This bootcamp leverages a proven **7-step framework** to systematically approach, solve, and optimize algorithmic problems.

 ![Bootcamp Banner](https://via.placeholder.com/800x200.png?text=Coding+Interview+Bootcamp)